lilygia04/Percepta/README.md

 ```bash
 python main.py
 ```
-## Small Talk
+## SmallTalk
 ### Web-Based Event Logger

-We have also developed a web user interface that show detailed logs on the application.
+We have also developed a Smalltalk web user interface that show detailed logs on the application.
+We used Smalltalk (Pharo) to build a HTTP server that receives structured event data from our Python backend.
+Smalltalks will store those events in memory and maintain a rolling log live time.
+This will be documented on a personal file as well as showing the logs live in the local web interface.
+This allows us to monitor our app behavior without interrupting any core functions.

 To run it download the Pharo Launcher and import the `WebLogger.image` file in the repository.
 Once the playground shows up you can click run and the web ui will connect to the Percepta instance.
 The code for it is available for inspection at the `PrivacyLogger` folder.
 The folder is the exported package that we created and ran in the playground by

 ```
 logger startOn: 8080.